codewithheeren/JunitAndMockito/README.md

 # JunitAndMockito Interview Questions
-Junit and mocktio testing implementations
+Junit and mockito testing implementations

 1. what is Junit ?
 2. what are are most commonly used annotations in junit ?